William Merritt Chase: Early life and training

 In Europe, Chase settled at the Academy of Fine Arts, Munich, a long-standing center of art training that was attracting increasing numbers of Americans and attracted Chase because it had fewer distractions than Paris.
 He studied under Alexander von Wagner and Karl von Piloty, and befriended American artists Walter Shirlaw, Frank Duveneck, and J(oseph) Frank Currier.

 In Munich, Chase employed his rapidly burgeoning talent most often in figurative works that he painted in the loosely brushed style popular with his instructors.

-In January 1876 one of these figural works, a portrait titled "Keying Up" – The Court Jester (now in the collection of the Pennsylvania Academy of the Fine Arts) was exhibited at the Boston Art Club; later that year it was exhibited and won a medal at the Philadelphia Centennial Exposition, and this success gained Chase his first fame.
+In January 1876, one of these figural works, a portrait titled "Keying Up" – The Court Jester (now in the collection of the Pennsylvania Academy of the Fine Arts) was exhibited at the Boston Art Club; later that year it was exhibited and won a medal at the Philadelphia Centennial Exposition, and this success gained Chase his first fame.

 Chase traveled to Venice, Italy in 1877 with Duveneck and John Henry Twachtman before returning to the United States in the summer of 1878, a highly skilled artist representing the new wave of European-educated American talent.

 Home in America, he exhibited his painting Ready for the Ride (collection of the Union League Club) with the newly formed Society of American Artists in 1878.

 He also opened a studio in New York in the Tenth Street Studio Building, home to many of the important painters of the day.
 He was a member of the Tilers, a group of artists and authors, among whom were some of his notable friends: Winslow Homer, Arthur Quartley and Augustus Saint Gaudens.

 In 1881, friend and artist William Preston Phelps travelled back to Europe to team up with Chase to go on a working tour of Italy, Venice, Capri then back to Germany.

 Chase's roles: father, artist, teacher

-Chase cultivated multiple personae: sophisticated cosmopolitan, devoted family man, and esteemed teacher.
-Chase married Alice Gerson in 1887 and together they raised eight children during Chase's most energetic artistic period.
+Chase maintained a multifaceted public and private identity, including his roles as an artist, family man, and educator.
+Chase married Alice Gerson on February 8, 1887 and together they raised eight children during Chase's most energetic artistic period.
 His eldest daughters, Alice Dieudonnee Chase and Dorothy Bremond Chase, often modeled for their father.

 In New York City, however, Chase became known for his flamboyance, especially in his dress, his manners, and most of all in his studio.
 At Tenth Street, Chase had moved into Albert Bierstadt's old studio and had decorated it as an extension of his own art.
 Chase filled the studio with lavish furniture, decorative objects, stuffed birds, oriental carpets, and exotic musical instruments.
-The studio served as a focal point for the sophisticated and fashionable members of the New York City art world of the late 19th century.
-By 1895 the cost of maintaining the studio, in addition to his other residences, forced Chase to close it and auction the contents.
+Chase's studio attracted numerous artists and cultural figures in New York City during the late 19th century.
+By 1895, the cost of maintaining the studio, in addition to his other residences, forced Chase to close it and auction the contents.